Hoda Kotb & Savannah Guthrie React To ‘Shocking & Appalling’ Matt Lauer Rape Allegations

-Per a previous report from The Inquisitr, the latest allegations come in an upcoming book, Catch and Kill, about the Me Too moment authored by former NBC News journalist Ronan Farrow.
-According to the book, the allegations detailed in the book are the ones that would eventually get Lauer terminated following his two-decade tenure at TODAY.
-The woman, former NBC producer Brooke Nevils, alleges that she visited the TODAY host in his hotel room at during the Winter Olympics in Sochi, Russia in 2014 following drinks they shared alongside former TODAY co-host Meredith Viera.
+In the book, Lauer’s accuser, former NBC producer Brooke Nevils, alleges that she visited the Today host in his hotel room during the Winter Olympics in Sochi, Russia in 2014, following drinks they shared alongside Lauer’s former co-host Meredith Viera.

-Nevils said she went to Lauer’s room after he had taken her identification card, and then visited again when he invited her back.
-Lauer then reportedly forced her to engage in anal intercourse despite repeated objections from Nevils.
-It would not be the last time the two had sexual relations, with Nevils describing the arrangement between the two as a “transaction” rather than a relationship.
+Nevils said she went to Lauer’s room after he had taken her identification card, then visited again when he invited her back.
+Lauer then reportedly forced her to engage in anal intercourse despite repeated objections from her.
+It would not be the last time the two had sexual relations, though Nevils described the arrangement between the two as a “transaction,” not a relationship.

-As The Inquisitr previously noted, NBC News on Wednesday released a statement in which they pointed back to their 2017 firing of Lauer in a statement that called their former anchor’s actions “appalling, horrific, and reprehensible.”
+On Wednesday, NBC News released a statement in which they referred to their 2017 firing of Lauer, calling their former anchor’s actions “appalling, horrific, and reprehensible.”

-And just as they did in 2017 when it was announced that Lauer had been fired amid allegations against him, TODAY hosts Savannah Guthrie and Hoda Kotb seemed to get a little emotional in discussing the allegations.
+Just as they did in 2017 when it was announced that Lauer had been fired amid allegations against him, Today hosts Guthrie and Kotb seemed to get a little emotional when discussing the situation.

 Guthrie sat in the anchor seat next to Lauer for five years as one of the show’s leading hosts, appearing nearly every day alongside the disgraced morning anchor from 7-9 a.m.
-Guthrie replaced former TODAY anchor Ann Curry in 2012 after rumors circulated that Lauer did not get along with the longtime TODAY personality and had urged network executives to replace her after less than a year in the show’s main role.
+Guthrie replaced former Today anchor Ann Curry in 2012 after rumors circulated that Lauer did not get along with her and had urged network executives to replace her.
+Curry was in the show’s main role less than a year.

-Kotb, who has hosted the fourth hour of TODAY, previously alongside Kathie Lee Gifford and currently alongside Jenna Bush Hager, since 2007, was promoted to main co-anchor alongside Guthrie in 2017 following Lauer’s sudden exit from the morning show.
-About the allegations Wednesday, Kotb remarked that it was hard to hear the claims after knowing Lauer for more than a decade.
+Kotb was promoted to a main Today co-anchor alongside Guthrie in 2017 following Lauer’s sudden exit from the morning show.
+She also hosts the fourth hour of Today alongside Jenna Bush Hager, a job she started in 2007 when she hosted with Kathie Lee Gifford.
+Wednesday, Kotb remarked that it was hard to hear the claims against Lauer after knowing him for more than a decade.

-“You know someone – you know them – you feel like you know them inside and out, and then all of a sudden a door opens up and it’s a part of them you didn’t know,” Kotb said during a broadcast of TODAY on Wednesday, which was shared on the show’s Twitter page.
+“You know someone – you know them – you feel like you know them inside and out, and then all of a sudden a door opens up and it’s a part of them you didn’t know,” she said during the broadcast, which was shared on the show’s Twitter page.
 “And we don’t know all the facts of this, but they are not allegations of an affair, they are allegations of a crime, and I think that’s shocking to all of us here who sat with Matt for many many years.”

 .@savannahguthrie and @hodakotb respond to new allegations about Matt Lauer pic.twitter.com/HsngSZd1NA